Gosainkunda Trek – See One Of Nepal’s Most Beautiful Lakes

 Recommended Map

-The only book dedicated to Gosainkunda Lake is Application Of GIS In Bathymetric Mapping Of Gosainkunda Lake by Sudip Raj Niroula, which discusses the lake’s morphometry (shape, size, volume and depth) and could be slightly overwhelming for trekkers.
+The only book dedicated to Gosainkunda Lake is Application of GIS In Bathymetric Mapping of Gosainkunda Lake by Sudip Raj Niroula.
+This book discusses the lake’s morphometry (shape, size, volume and depth) and could be slightly overwhelming for trekkers.

 In this itinerary, accommodation is entirely at tea houses.
 Please note that there are several Gosainkunda trek itineraries that can be done.
 Below we have laid out the most popular version – 10 days, leaving from Kathmandu.
-If you want to make your own way to Dhunche then you could probably organise this with your operator or guide.
+If you want to make your own way to Dhunche then you could probably organise an independent hike with a guide.

 Day 1-2